AmeliaMaier/Capstone_Machine_Learning_Apogee/README.md

 ### Project Summary:

 I worked with Apogee on a dataset for one client over one month.
 The general goal was to see if I could come up with any rules they could add to their business logic to improve the conversion rate of users. (a conversion being a sale or account creation, a user being a member of the public that saw the client's ad) I worked with the team at Apogee to narrow down the scope to a specific hypothesis listed below.
 For security purposes, no data or data cleaning code will be included online.
-Throughout the project, I tried to stick with techniques that are interpretable so I would be able to translate my results to new business rules if applicable.
+Throughout the project, I tried to stick with techniques that are interpretable and scalable so I would be able to translate my results to new business rules and test against their full dataset, if applicable.

 ### Hypothesis: